AdobeDocs/campaign-standard.en/help/audiences/using/aep-about-audience-destinations-service.md

 **Audiences** are created by first building **segments**, which are essentially a set of rules based on virtually any variable (e.g., profile, event, multi-entity data) within a customer profile from AEP to create a multidimensional target.
 Global concepts on Unified Profile & Segmentation Services are referenced in [these dedicated documents](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation.html).

-Once a segment has been created, you can then activate it as an audience for a delivery in [Campaign Standard workflows](../../automating/using/aep-targeting-audiences.md).
-Additionally, you can use contextual data from the Adobe Experience Platform to [personalize](../../automating/using/aep-personalizing-campaigns.md) and add dynamic content to your campaigns.

 Terms used in these sections:

 * **Profile**: Profile is an Experience Platform standard data model used to define attributes of consumers.
 A profile can also be an aggregate of event data and attributes related to a person and or device.